Alfonce-tech/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creating a Script that copies sll html files
+Creating a script thst moves all files beginning with an uppercase letter